I saw an interesting question recently: a mattress company with over 100 Google reviews wants to know why they don’t come up in the 3 pack map.

 Another possible thing that could be happening is the GoogleCar which captures the Street View of your building can’t see your business signage.

-Google My Business looks for storefronts, and looking for a visible sign that designates a business.
+Google Maps / Google Business Profile looks for storefronts, and looking for a visible sign that designates a business.

 Why else do you think they make you click on pictures of storefronts in CAPTCHAs?
 They are training the Artificial Intelligence to identify commercial buildings vs residential buildings.